semorrison/MathlibTemplate/README.md

 ## Troubleshooting

 If you get error messages when parsing `test.lean`, try running `lake update` before `lake exe cache get`.
-You should then close the file and open it again.
+Then close the file `test.lean` and open it again.